 Explore what a cardiac sonographer does

 Cardiac sonographers are trained in echocardiography (also known as cardiac sonography) to understand the in-depth nature of the heart and how it translates to health.
-During day-to-day work, they prepare patients for echocardiograms, use specific imaging tools to take 2-D and 3-D heart images, and use Doppler blood flow imaging to assess heart function to help the care team make an accurate diagnosis.
+They prepare patients for echocardiograms, use imaging tools to take 2-D and 3-D heart images, and use Doppler blood flow imaging to assess heart function to help the care team make an accurate diagnosis.

 The Echocardiography Program (Arizona and Minnesota) is an accredited program.

 The program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).

 See accreditation information for Mayo Clinic College of Medicine and Science.